 Regardless, it’s still vital to be aware of both, as knowing these risks are there will make us more likely to pay closer attention to our skin.
 Catching melanoma early enough can easily mean the difference between life and death.

-There’s a famous old saying that applies so well to skin cancer, its’ author could very well have been referring specifically to it: Knowledge is power.
+There’s a famous old saying that applies so well to skin cancer, its’ author could very well be referring specifically to it: Knowledge is power.

 We’re here to provide some of that knowledge today, with the hope that you’ll help us spread it far and wide.